SeerLabs/pdfmef/README.md

 Finally, the step marked as "optional" in the install instructions might actually be necessary when installing ParsCit.

-## pdffigures ##
-[pdffigures][10] is used to extract figures and tables from PDF files along with related figure and table metadata.
-It should be [installed as directed][11] by the pdffigures Github page.
-The path to the pdffigures binary can be configured in `csxextract/config.py`

 ## pdffigures2 ##
-[pdffigures][13] is used to extract figures and tables from PDF files along with related figure and table metadata.
-It should be [installed as directed][14] by the pdffigures2 Github page.
+[pdffigures2][10] is used to extract figures and tables from PDF files along with related figure and table metadata.
+It should be [installed as directed][11] by the pdffigures2 Github page.
 The path to the pdffigures2 binary can be configured in `csxextract/config.py`

 ## Algorithm Extractor ##
 A Java jar is used to extract algorithms from PDFs.
 The required files can be found at `resources/algextract/`.
 Store the `algo_extractor.jar` file and the `perl/` directory on your system where you wish.
 Then, in `csxextract/config.py`, set the `ALGORITHM_JAR_PATH` variable to the location of the `algo_extractor.jar` and the `ALGORITHMS_PERL_PATH` variable to the location of the `perl/` directory.